-ROTO-WRENCH HTML5 is a conversion of an original single-player game designed by John Hanley for the Atari 8-bit computer.
+ROTO-WRENCH HTML5 is a conversion of an original single-player game created for the Atari 8-bit computer.

 The main game play mechanic is maneuvering the player through an ever-changing basement maze of intersecting gray pipes.
 The primary adversary is "leaky" blue pipes that appear at random intersections throughout the maze.
 The player is required to continually "repair" leaky pipes while avoid being "crushed" at intersections by gray pipes.
 To complete a level the player must close three valves located at the top of the maze using a red wrench located at the bottom of the maze.
 If the player takes too long to close all three valves, "water pressure" will eventually force each valve open again.
 The game ends when the number of reserve player lives is exhausted or when too many blue pipes appear on the screen at one time.

 - Use the leaky blue pipes to your advantage, leaving them in key access areas to be "repaired" later.

 - Use the alleyway often, but be careful not to get trapped on the other side.

 - Stay clear of pipe intersections because a pipe can land on you at any time.

 - Don't rely solely on Roto-Warp to improve your position in the basement.

 Every aspect of the original game design is preserved including: